Skip to main content

 Using aliases in operations

-Once created, aliases can be used instead of collection names in most operations (except when deleting collections):
+Once created, aliases can be used instead of collection names in all object-related operations, like data import and querying.

 # Ensure the Articles collection exists (it might have been deleted in previous examples)